This post contains affiliate links. Read the full disclosure here.

 • Mix in the flour, salt, and baking soda until combined.
 Do not over-mix!
 Fold in the chocolate chips.

-• Use a cookie scoop or your hands to form 1.5 tablespoon sized balls of dough.
+• Use a cookie scoop or your hands to form 1.5 tbsp sized balls of dough.
 Press a few more chocolate chips into the top of each cookie (if desired).
 Put the dough onto the baking sheets, around 3-4 inches apart and bake one sheet at a time, for 8-11 minutes.
 The edges will look golden brown.

 • Let cool on the baking sheet for 10-15 minutes (you can sprinkle with some sea salt if desired), then transfer to a wire rack to cool completely.